-At June 30, 2012, our working capital was \$40.9 million, including cash and cash equivalents and investments of \$38.9 million.
+At September 30, 2012, our working capital was \$92.4 million, including cash and cash equivalents and investments of \$89.4 million.
 We have a bank line of credit agreement that is collateralized by our accounts receivable and provides us the ability to draw up to \$7.0 million, subject to certain covenants and restrictions.
-At June 30, 2012, we had an outstanding obligation of \$1.9 million under the line of credit.
-In March 2012, we made a principal payment of \$2.3 million on our long-term debt as required under our loan agreement.
-We made an additional principal payment of \$1.9 million in June 2012.
-During the six months ended June 30, 2012, our payments for capital expenditures were \$1.2 million.
-We are estimating capital expenditures to be higher in 2012 compared to 2011 primarily for research and development equipment to continue our improvements in manufacturing productivity, sales demonstration and loaner equipment to support the growth in our global customer base and a new enterprise resource planning system.
+At September 30, 2012, we had an outstanding obligation of \$1.9 million under the line of credit.
+During the nine months ended September 30, 2012, we made principal payments totaling \$10.2 million on our long-term debt and made payments for capital expenditures of \$1.6 million.
+At September 30, 2012, there was no outstanding balance on our long-term debt.
+We are estimating capital expenditures to be higher in 2012 compared to 2011 primarily for equipment for manufacturing and research and development, and a new enterprise resource planning system.